nidhinmk/AzureAI/README.md

    [Prompt Flow](/PromptFlow.md) - Creates a custom chat app that uses a user prompt and chat history as inputs,, and uses a GPT model from Azure OpenAI to generate an output.

+   [RAG-based solution](/RAGmodel.md) - Creates an application that chats with a generative AI model.

 ## Computer Vision

    Computer Vision is a branch of Artificial Intelligence (AI) focused on enabling machines to interpret and understand visual information from the world around them.
 Azure AI offers a suite of     powerful services that support a wide range of computer vision scenarios — from image analysis to text extraction.